Professional Dispositions Policy

 Upon applying to the EPP, candidates will receive a copy of the dispositions for educators established by TWU’s Council for Educator Preparation.
 An explanation of these dispositions can be located on the College of Professional Education (COPE) and Department of Teacher Education websites, in Curriculum & Instruction (i.e., EDUC) course syllabi, in the EPP Student Handbooks, and in the Clinical Student Teacher Handbook.

-Professional Dispositions for Teaching
+Professional Dispositions for Educators